kylefmohr/pysky/README.md

 ## Service Auth

 When the client calls `app.bsky.video.getUploadLimits` or `app.bsky.video.uploadVideo` it will automatically get and use the short-lived service auth token required for those calls.
 It's currently only enabled on those two endpoints.
-I don't have a deep understanding of this and I'm not aware of a reference that lists other endpoints that need this behavior.
-I'm also not sure about which scenarios require using `app.bsky.video.uploadVideo` because `com.atproto.repo.uploadBlob` works for creating video posts.
+I'm not aware of a reference that lists all endpoints that need this behavior.

 See: https://docs.bsky.app/docs/advanced-guides/service-auth